JosieOnGit/Luniks/A Guide to Everything Luniks.md

 Main document: [[Leremkov Trials]]. \
 The **Leremkov Trials** were the first story that overflooded in content and became too big to be first spread out over several documents, and lead to a snowball effect in the amount of stories that were created over time, to the point where we are now (January 2024).

+*// February 2025: Conceptually, Leremkov as a project has drastically changed following the development of other stories and interactions within **Travel Risk** and **INSIGHT**.
+All stories related to Leremkov are subject to change or even subject to removal, but the core characteristics of the Leremkov "virus" remain, which is an altered human gene which is mixed with genes of an animal, creating the ever-familiar style of "hybrid humans" commonly seen in anime and other fantasy media.
+This **will** influence the stories noted below.*

 In short: The **Leremkov Trials** describe the story of *Vitaly Leremkov*, who was a Russian-Polish biologist that used his knowledge in DNA splicing and alteration to inject animal genes into human DNA, which he then sold through fake vaccinations, which were masked as vaccinations for COVID or Influenza.
 In doing so, his self-created virus quickly began spreading throughout Kérisant, where he was located at the time, and eventually through Poland on Earth, where he had moved to after a few years to take revenge on his home town of Poznań.

 Connected to the **Leremkov story** as a whole are: